-2.2.2.6.
+2.1.6.
 The locations of the REESS, in so far as they have a negative effect on the result of the impact test prescribed in this UN Regulation.

+2.1.7.
+The structure, shape, dimensions and materials (metal/plastic) of the tank(s).

+2.1.8.
+The position of the tank(s) in the vehicle in so far as it has a negative effect on the requirements of paragraph 5.2.1.

+2.1.9.
+The characteristics and siting of the fuel feed system (pump, filters, etc.).

-2.2.3.
-"Passenger compartment for electric safety assessment" means the space for occupant accommodation, bounded by the roof, floor, side walls, doors, outside glazing, front bulkhead and rear bulkhead, or rear gate, as well as by the electrical protection barriers and enclosures provided for protecting the occupants from direct contact with high voltage live parts.
+2.2.
+"Passenger compartment" means the space for occupant accommodation, bounded by the roof, floor, side walls, doors, outside glazing, front bulkhead and rear bulkhead, or rear gate, as well as by the electrical protection barriers and enclosures provided for protecting the occupants from direct contact with high voltage live parts.

-2.2.4. "unladen kerb weight" means the weight of the vehicle in running order, unoccupied and unladen but complete with fuel, coolant, lubricant, tools and a spare wheel (if provided as standard equipment by the vehicle manufacturer).
+2.3. "unladen mass" means the mass of the vehicle in running order, unoccupied and unladen but complete with fuel, coolant, lubricant, tools and a spare wheel (if provided as standard equipment by the vehicle manufacturer).

+2.4.
+"Tank" means the tank(s) designed to contain the liquid fuel, as defined in paragraph 2.6. or compressed hydrogen gas, used primarily for the propulsion of the vehicle excluding its accessories (filler pipe, if it is a separate element, filler hole, cap, gauge, connections to the engine or to compensate interior excess pressure, etc.);

-2.2.5. "capacity of the fuel tank" means the fuel-tank capacity as specified by the manufacturer.
+2.5. "capacity of the fuel tank" means the fuel-tank capacity as specified by the manufacturer.

-2.2.6.
+2.6.
+"Liquid fuel" means a fuel which is liquid in normal conditions of temperature and pressure.

+2.7.
 "High voltage" means the classification of an electric component or circuit, if its working voltage is > 60 V and ≤ 1,500 V direct current (DC) or > 30 V and ≤ 1,000 V alternating current (AC) root – mean – square (rms).

-2.2.7.
-"Rechargeable electrical energy storage system (REESS)" means the rechargeable electrical energy storage system which provides electrical energy for propulsion.
+2.8.
+"Rechargeable electrical energy storage system (REESS)" means the rechargeable energy storage system that provides electric energy for propulsion.

-2.2.8.
+A battery whose primary use is to supply power for starting the engine and/or lighting and/or other vehicle auxiliaries’ systems is not considered as a REESS.
+[Primary use in this context means that more than 50% of the energy from the battery is used for starting the engine and/or lighting and/or other vehicle auxiliaries’ systems over an appropriate driving cycle, e.g. WLTC for M1 and N1.]

+2.9.
 "Electrical protection barrier" means the part providing protection against any direct contact to the high voltage live parts.

-2.2.9.
-"Electrical power train" means the electrical circuit which includes the traction motor(s), and may also include the REESS, the electrical energy conversion system, the electronic converters, the associated wiring harness and connectors, and the coupling system for charging the REESS.
+2.10.
+"Electric power train" means the electrical circuit which includes the traction motor(s), and may also include the REESS, the electric energy conversion system, the electronic converters, the associated wiring harness and connectors, and the coupling system for charging the REESS.

-2.2.10.
-"Live parts" means conductive part(s) intended to be electrically energized in normal use.
+2.11 "Live parts" means conductive part(s) intended to be electrically energized under normal operating conditions.

-2.2.11.
-"Exposed conductive part" means the conductive part which can be touched under the provisions of the protection degree IPXXB and which becomes electrically energized under isolation failure conditions.
+2.12.
+"Exposed conductive part" means the conductive part which can be touched under the provisions of the protection degree IPXXB which is not normally energized, but which can become electrically energized under isolation failure conditions.
 This includes parts under a cover that can be removed without using tools.

-2.2.12.
+2.13.
 "Direct contact" means the contact of persons with high voltage live parts.